 Key requirements: –

-• A lender who would lend the full £1m required to purchase the new property via a bridging loan. • A lender who would allow the portion of the bridging loan that would not be repaid from the proceeds of the sale of the property to be covered with a Lombard loan secured against stocks and shares. • A lender offering a competitive rate, who would agree to add the fee to the loan.
+• A lender who would lend the full £1m required to purchase the new property via a bridging finance loan. • A lender who would allow the portion of the bridging loan that would not be repaid from the proceeds of the sale of the property.
+To be covered with a Lombard loan secured against stocks and shares. • A lender offering a competitive rate, who would agree to add the fee to the loan.

-After sourcing the specialist bridging market, we identified a lender who would agree to lend the full amount requested on an interest-only basis at 5.16 per cent fixed for one year.
+After sourcing the specialist bridging Finance market.
+We identified a lender who would agree to lend the full amount requested on an interest-only basis at 5.16 per cent fixed for one year.
 We also secured a Lombard loan at 75 per cent of the £1m investment at a rate of 0.9 per cent.

 The application process: To support the loan application.
 The client provided evidence of income and details of the stocks and shares that the Lombard loan were to be secured against.
 He also provided evidence of his identity.
 We were delighted to inform him that a bridging lender had issued a formal loan offer for the full amount requested at a competitive rate.